ebonnal/streamable/README.md

 ### 4.b.
 Controls

-Some operations do not act on the data itself but control the behavior of a future iteration over the pipe, here we will rate limit the iteration over odd squares up to 10 per second.
+Some operations do not act on the data itself but control the behavior of a future iteration over the pipe, here we will rate limit the iteration to a maximum of 10 odd squares per second.

 ```python
 rate_limited_odd_squares: Pipe[int] = odd_squares.slow(freq=10)